White House Rips Impeachment Witness for Mocking Barron Trump

 Young children of presidents are traditionally considered by Americans to be off-limits for mockery or criticism.

-Others on Twitter also criticized Kaplan for her awkward political stunt.
+Others on Twitter also criticized Kaplan for her awkward political stunt, including Donald Trump Jr.

+“How vile of a person do you have to be to attack a 13-year-old child on national TV for laughs?” he asked.
+“Apparently, vile enough to be the supposed star witness for Democrats.
+Grotesque.”

+Rep. Matt Gaetz also vocally criticized Karlan during the hearing for her comment.

-“This is a very serious, solemn, and prayerful process,” Rep. Mark Meadows responded on Twitter, mocking Democrats who repeatedly claimed that impeachment was a very solemn occasion.
+Rep. Mark Meadows responded on Twitter, mocking Democrats who repeatedly claimed that impeachment was a very solemn occasion.

 This is a very serious, solemn, and prayerful process https://t.co/EehksxwZ4G